UTI ICD-10 Code (N39.0) Accurate 2025 ICD-10-CM Coding Guide

 Urinary tract infection, site not specified.

-This is the go-to uti icd 10 code when clinical documentation doesn’t specify whether the infection affects the ureters, bladder, or urethra.
+This is the go-to UTI ICD-10-CM diagnosis code when clinical documentation doesn’t specify whether the infection affects the ureters, bladder, or urethra.

-But just because N39.0 is commonly used doesn’t mean it’s always the best choice.
+But just because N39.0 is commonly used doesn’t mean it’s always the best choice, especially when a billable, specific code is available.

 Top Related UTI ICD-10 Codes to Know